WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

 <a name="autosave" href="#autosave">#</a> **autosave**

 Action generator used in signalling that the post should autosave.
+This includes server-side autosaving (default) and client-side (a.k.a. local) autosaving (e.g. on the Web, the post might be committed to Session Storage).

 _Parameters_